 What does it measure?
-The number of times FSU's liquid and expendable net assets covers its participants, is a basic measure of financial health and assesses FSU's ability to settle its debt obligations using only its available net assets as of a particular date
+The number of times FSU's liquid and expendable net assets covers its aggregate debt Why is it tracked?
+The ratio, which is widely tracked by rating agencies and other capital market participants, is a basic measure of financial health and assesses FSU's ability to settle its debt obligations using only its available net assets as of a particular date How is it calculated?
+The sum of (1) Adjusted Unrestricted Net Assets and (2) Restricted Expendable Net Assets divided by aggregate debt Policy Ratio: Not less than 0.35x Ratio 3 - Debt Service to Operating Expenses